Eclion/jfx-dae-importer/README.md

 It's based on [TeamFX's openjfx-8u-dev-rt repo](https://github.com/teamfx/openjfx-8u-dev-rt/).

-The motivation behind is the lack of a Collada importer supporting animations.
+The motivation behind is the lack of a Collada importer supporting animations for JavaFX.

-Please do not hesitate to contribute, or to send your collada files

 ## "Roadmap"